angela-bonato/RayTracingCourse/README.md

 ## Installation

-The code is written in Nim, it has been tested with stable and devel Nim versions from 2.0.2 on.
-It is supported on Ubuntu 23.04 or higher.
+The code is written in Nim, it has been tested with stable and devel Nim versions from 2.0.2 on with Ubuntu 22.04.4 or higher.

 To use the converter, the installation of the [nim-simplepng](https://github.com/jrenner/nim-simplepng) library is required.
-Using the [nimble](https://github.com/nim-lang/nimble) package manager is advised.
+The installation through [nimble](https://github.com/nim-lang/nimble) package manager is advised.
+Therefore, you can simply run:

+    nimble install simplepng

 ## Usage